 Tips from your peers: reducing wait times

-Based on Solink’s intelligence, our customers offer these great tips for improving wait times:
+Based on Solink’s actionable insights, our customers offer these great tips for improving wait times:

 - Optimize staffing levels: Trends in your sales history and service speed will help you to predict how busy you will be certain days or shifts of the week.
 66% of Solink users say they save between 1-10% on staff expenditures by reviewing their Solink platform regularly.

 - Identify staff training needs: you can achieve better throughput by providing staff training in the areas that are needed most.
-Identify the employees or stores that have slower service times compared to the rest and investigate the transactions with slowest order time or longest time between order.
-42% of Solink users report saving 12 hours a month using Solink to identify problems like this.
+Identify the employees or stores that have slower service times compared to the rest and investigate the transactions with slowest order time or longest time between orders.
+42% of Solink users report saving 12 hours a month using Solink’s video surveillance and POS integration data to identify problems like this.